-- 5.2.3 A summary of the main potential impacts that could arise from the implementation of the Regional Programme and the TOAs arising from it are set out in Table 7 below. - 5.2.4 It is noted that none of the types of projects which would come forward for funding as part of the implementation of the Regional Programme would lead to new development/ infrastructure within the boundary of a European site(s), and therefore direct habitat and/or species loss within a European site(s) has been scoped out of further assessment.
+- 5.2.3 A summary of the main potential impacts that could arise from the implementation of the Regional Programme and the TOAs arising from it are set out in Table 7 below. - 5.2.4 The SRA have confirmed that none of the types of projects which would come forward for funding as part of the implementation of the Regional Programme would lead to new development/ infrastructure within the boundary of a European site(s), and therefore direct habitat and/or species loss within a European site(s) has been scoped out of further assessment.
+In addition, although projects could be located in coastal towns/ settlements; impacts on coastal processes and the wider marine environment have not been considered in the assessment due to the size, scale and nature of such projects (i.e. focusing funding on urban regeneration and smart specialisation, as set out in Section 3).